Author has written 10 stories for Labyrinth, and Sherlock.

 Currently working on an alternative-universe Labyrinth story called "Seven: Descant."
 I'm directly inspired and obliged to Frances Osgood's story "Seven."
 In both stories, a musician named Jareth is abducted by a powerful sorceress and forced to compose seven songs for her to win his freedom.
 Two authors working on different versions of the same story: this is going to be very, very interesting.
 But bear in mind that Frances' story comes first; this is just the descant atop the main melody.

 Labyrinth: Kingdom Come is complete.
 I'd like to say something stupid like "What a long strange trip it's been," but it's only been long, not strange.
 It's funny how much work a creative endeavor really is.
 It's like a movie set: all the beauty and production design that the reader sees is held up with a scaffolding of insanity and crap and 2x4s that they never see.
 You wouldn't like insight into my writing process; it's like looking at a needlepoint from the backside, or seeing what strange stuff gets ground up into the sausage.
 This does not change the fact that the story has been lovely and tasty for me to write.
 The Labyfic community has been incredibly supportive, particularly my beta readers, Nyllewell and Frances Osgood.
-J (Thank you, J !).
+Jade Cooper even made me a cover (Thank you, Jade Cooper!).
 Please: read, review, and root for Sarah as she brings her 32 years of experience into breaking the curse set upon the beleaguered King of the Labyrinth.
 I think it's pretty good stuff.
 But then, I would.

 I'm currently working, elsewhere, on creating a film mashup of Hellraiser II and Labyrinth, which is an unusual but surprisingly felicitous combination.
 While attempting to add some Goblin King material to Act I, I realized that a story about a sadistic young doctor imprisoning fae royalty in an insane asylum could be fruitful and explain some of Jareth's distaste for and attraction to human beings, as well as demonstrate how Dr. Channard of Hellraiser II became fascinated by the lure of the Labyrinth--the promise of forbidden hidden knowledge, obtained in the most cowardly and unwise ways.